Friday, December 14, 2018

 Summary: Richard Puddlicott's confession Dec.
 1303, tied Dec.
 17, 1302, to Westminster Abbey refectory raid plunder and Westminster Abbey Royal Treasury plans.

 Richard Puddlicott's confession Dec.
-3, 1303, cast major blame on himself for the 1303 Westminster Abbey Royal Treasury raid and the 1302 Westminster Abbey refectory raid and removed blame from Westminster monks as Thieving Lane thieves; Westminster's Thieving Lane allowed for transporting the accused to Westminster Abbey Gate House prison without passing through the precinct of Westminster Abbey, thereby preventing the accused from claiming the right of sanctuary; illustration of Thieving Lane, with Westminster's Towers in background, by English antiquarian and engraver John Thomas Smith (1766–1833) in Edward Walford's Old and New London (1881), vol. III, page 481: Public Domain via Internet Archive
+3, 1303, cast major blame on himself for the 1303 Westminster Abbey Royal Treasury raid and the 1302 Westminster Abbey refectory raid and removed blame from Westminster monks as Thieving Lane thieves; Westminster's Thieving Lane allowed for transporting the accused to Westminster Abbey Gate House prison without passing through the precinct of Westminster Abbey, thereby preventing the accused from claiming the right of sanctuary; illustration of Thieving Lane, with Westminster's Towers in background, by English antiquarian and engraver John Thomas Smith (1766–1833) in Edward Walford's Old and New London (1881), vol. III, page 481: Not in copyright, via Internet Archive

 Richard Puddlicott associated Dec.
 17, 1302, with selling the last of the Westminster Abbey refectory raid silver and starting the digging for the Westminster Abbey Royal Treasury raid April 30-May 3, 1303.